 Cornwall Monthly Meeting convenes for unprogrammed worship every Sunday at 10:30 a.m.
 Child care and religious education for older children are available during our silent worship.
 For more information about the nature of Quaker worship as practiced by our Meeting, please click here.
 For a short film for those visiting an unprogrammed Quaker Meeting for the first time, please click here.

 Announcements and News:

-Cornwall Meetings Peace and Social Action Committee has raised concerns about the events taking place in the Standing Rock Reservation in North Dakota.
+Cornwall has expressed concerns about the events taking place in the Standing Rock Reservation in North Dakota.
 Those concerned with environmental degradation and respect for Native Americans are encouraged to refer to information available here and elsewhere, and take action.
 Some Cornwall Friends participated in a Solidarity March at the Army Corps of Engineers District Office in New York City on Tuesday, November 15, 2016.

 Historic Smith Clove Meetinghouse opened its doors on Sunday August 28, 2016, for our annual worship.
 The Meetinghouse is a valued preservation of early 19th century religious practice.
 Worship was conducted from 11:00 to Noon, and visitors came early and stayed later to enjoy homemade ice cream and fellowship.
 More information on Smith Clove, including directions, is available here.